Global Pesto Market 2026: Premium Demand on the Rise

 Recent Developments and Advances in the Pesto Market

 The pesto category is anything but stuck in the past.
-In 2025, new product offerings, pack ideas, tech solutions, and brand changes are breaking the rules.
+There's new product offerings, pack ideas, tech solutions, and brand changes are breaking the rules.
 Let's take a walk through some of the main plays.

 Flavor Extensions & Hybrid Blends